mixxxdj/mixxx/source/chapters/vinyl_control.rst

 It is possible to use Mixxx's vinyl control with several hardware setups, but the basic ones are:

-**Setup 1: Vinyl DJ** Two timecode vinyls, two turntables with phono pre-amplifiers (or line-out), and two sound inputs.
-You can try skipping the phono pre-amps if you use the software pre-amp in Mixxx on the Vinyl Control preferences pane.  *This may not work for everyone - line-level signals are preferred and recommended.*
+* **Setup 1: Vinyl DJ** Two timecode vinyls, two turntables with phono pre-amplifiers (or line-out), and two sound inputs.
+You can try skipping the phono pre-amps if you use the software pre-amp in Mixxx on the Vinyl Control preferences pane. *This may not work for everyone.
+Line-level signals are preferred and recommended.*

-**Setup 2: CDJ** Two timecode CDs, two CD decks, and two sound inputs.
+* **Setup 2: CDJ** Two timecode CDs, two CD decks, and two sound inputs.

-For the sound inputs, you have two options: You can either use a proper DJ sound card that has multiple stereo line inputs on it, or can use two sound cards (each with a single stereo line in).
+For the sound inputs, you have two options:

+* It is recommended to use a proper DJ sound card that has multiple stereo line inputs on it.
-A single multi-channel sound card is recommended.
+* Alternatively you can use two sound cards, each with a single stereo line in.

 .. note:: For best scratch performance with vinyl control, we recommend using a
           system capable of :term:`latencies <latency>` of 10ms.
 With higher